 Good Hotel Guide Review

-Low-ceilinged and wood fire-warmed, this smartly refurbished 17th-century pub in the centre of a Lake District village is ‘friendly, fun and very convivial’.
-It is owned by the Lowther family, whose Askham Hall (see main entry in Penrith) and Michelin-starred restaurant are a stroll away.
+Cosy, low-ceilinged and wood fire-warmed, this smartly refurbished 17th-century pub in the centre of a Lake District village is ‘friendly, fun and very convivial’.
+It is owned by the Lowther family, whose Askham Hall (see main entry) and Michelin-starred restaurant, are a stroll away.
 Mismatched cushions nudge up along the wooden banquettes, and there are posy-topped tables; five evenings a week, sit down to a five-course menu of refined pub dishes (perhaps poached venison ravioli with red cabbage, or hand-dived scallops) and a great selection of wine by the glass.
 Spacious, country-style bedrooms are made modern with colour; three rooms can accommodate a family.
 Guests receive free entry to Askham Hall’s Grade II listed gardens.

 6. 3 on ground floor, 1 suitable for disabled.

 all year except Christmas, restaurant closed Mon and Tues, dinner only Wed to Sat, Sun lunch 1pm-7.30pm.

 bar, restaurant, in-room TV, small beer garden, parking.

 all ages welcomed, extra beds £35.

 allowed (£15 per stay, £20 for up to three dogs).

 B&B doubles from £130.
 5-course prix-fixe menu £55.
 1-night bookings refused some peak season weekends